ceuceuelma/Cohort-analysis-ecommerce-data/README.md

 This project is not open to contributions for these are private.
 But comments on each file are very much welcomed.

 ## Project status
 The projects that are uploaded here are done.
-However, another project might still be added in the future.